-Achieving the correct mindset.
+Achieving the correct mindset

-There was a very well known direct advertising entrepreneur called Andrew Reynolds who was speaking at an internet boot camp that I attended, and he was asked the question by a member of the audience " Because you have given us this free training, when we all leave this conference and start our internet marketing, there won't be room in the industry for all of us, will there?
+There was a very well known direct advertising entrepreneur called Andrew Reynolds who was speaking at an internet boot camp in Brighton that I attended, and he was asked a question by a member of the audience ” Because you have given us this free training, when we all leave this conference and start our internet marketing, there won’t be room in the industry for all of us, will there?

 The Speaker smiled and said: “Even if you all went home with the very best of intentions, which I am sure you will, out of the 4000 people here, maybe 100 will make some sort of genuine attempt to start something, and out of the 100 maybe 12 or 13 people will persevere, and possibly only one or two of you will end up with a successful business.”